TikTok by the Numbers: Stats and Facts for Digital Advertisers - Basis Technologies

 TikTok And The Highly Coveted Gen Z Audience

 TikTok has disrupted how an entire generation connects, shops, entertains and educates itself, and ultimately perceives the world.
-To understand why TikTok is so popular with Gen Z is to understand their inherent characteristics.
-Research shows that one of the defining features of this generation is that they view consumption as an expression of “individual truth.”
-They are also the first generation of digital natives, so they’re well-acquainted with digital advertising tactics and therefore naturally drawn to fresh ideas and creative storytelling (for example, unfiltered videos!).
-The fact that TikTok facilitates self-expression and celebrates authenticity plays right into their hands.
+To understand why TikTok is so popular with Gen Z is to understand that generation’s most broadly-shared characteristics.
+For example, authenticity is one of this generation’s top values—which explains why the “messy realness” of TikTok resonates so well.
+Gen Z is also the first generation of digital natives, which means they are well-acquainted with digital advertising tactics and therefore naturally drawn to fresh ideas and creative storytelling (for example, unfiltered videos!).
 In other words, TikTok and Gen Z were made for one another.

 • Gen Z users are increasingly turning to TikTok for uses beyond entertainment, with more than half saying they choose TikTok over Google as their preferred search engine.